BioBoost/course_programming_from_base_to_ace/docs/introduction/03_starting_in_csharp/README.md

 }
 ```

 To avoid collisions with the resources provided by .NET, the applications created in Visual Studio are automatically put into their own namespace, based on the name of the application.
 In this case, the `Program` class is put inside the namespace `HelloWorld`.
-More on namespaces later.

 ### Using